HGlab01/ioBroker.followthesun/README.md

 -->

 ### __WORK IN PROGRESS__
+* (HGlab01) Breaking changes
-* (HGlab01) !Breaking change!
-NodeJS 16 or higher required
+    - NodeJS 18 or higher required
-* (HGlab01) Bump iobroker-jsonexplorer to v0.1.14
+    - ioBroker host (js-controller) 5.0 or higher
+* (HGlab01) Coordinates can be configured on instance level (optional)

 ### 0.4.2 (2023-08-10)
 * (HGlab01) Improve admin5 UI usage